frontenddogma/web-development-glossary/manuscript/i.md

 : A fonts that contains symbols and glyphs rather than letters or numbers.

 ID
+: → ID selector
 : → Identifier

+ID selector
+: A selector that matches an HTML element based on the value of the element’s `id` attribute.
+The selector is based on a “#” followed by the `id` attribute’s value.
+ID selectors have a higher specificity than attribute selectors.

 IDE
 : → Integrated Development Environment